samwizzy/lendsqr-fe-test/README.md

 This is a preliminary React project created with Vite.

-> All assets are within the `assets` public folder.
+> All assets are within the `public/assets` folder.
 The svg format resides in the icons folder.

-The font family used for this project are Work Sans & Avenir Next.
+> The font family used for this project are Work Sans & Avenir Next.

->
+> NPM is the default node package manager adopted for this project.

 ## Get started